 What big teeth you have…

-Well, most 14 month olds will have 8-10 teeth.
+Well, most 14-month-olds will have 8-10 teeth.
 Also, you’ll probably notice those big molars erupting soon, if they haven’t already.

 The first, but not last, “no”!

 Although tantrums can be tricky to handle as a parent, this is your baby’s way of becoming more independent and having their own identity, so stick to your guns and remember who’s boss!
 (Yep, that’s you!)

 Learning through play

 Stacking 2 or 3 blocks is a big development for them, as it requires shape recognition, hand-eye coordination, and fine motor skills.

 Yes, no, maybe.
 Can you repeat the question?

 Their brain development is on overtime at the moment, so they might stop an action when you say “no,” come to you when you call their name, pass you a toy you ask for, and begin to use their own spoon or drink from a cup.

 A couple will be properly formed, like “mama” and “no,” and a few might be more like recognizable sounds rather than full words, like “do” for dog, “mo” for more, or “baba” for bye-bye.
 Cute!

-14 month old baby food
+14-month-old baby food

 Keep feeding your baby a variety of healthy foods, and try not to worry about exactly how much they do — or don’t — eat at each sitting.

 Remember, your toddler is still susceptible to choking, so avoid foods that are too hard, like raw carrot or whole nuts, and continue to chop up foods like grapes or sausages into safe-sized pieces.

-14 month old baby weight
+14-month-old baby weight

 Although the rapid growth and weight gain you saw when they were younger will probably have slowed down, you should expect them to gain around half a pound per month at this age.

 What else is going on at 14 months?

 Ahhh sleep.
 We love you, sleep.
 Whatever age your little one is, healthy sleep habits are a big deal.
-So here’s a couple of answers to common questions about 14 month old sleep…
+So here’s a couple of answers to common questions about 14-month-old sleep…

-How much sleep does a 14 month old baby need?
+How much sleep does a 14-month-old baby need?

 At 14 months, your toddler still probably needs 2 naps during the day, but you might start transitioning them down to one nap soon.

-What is the 14 month sleep regression?
+What is the 14-month sleep regression?

 So how to deal with it?
 Stick to a predictable bedtime routine, give your child the comfort they need (use your judgment about offering pain relief if it is teething waking them up), and stay strong, mama!

-🤰 Read next: 15 Month Old Baby: Milestones & Development
+🤰 Read next: 15-Month-Old Baby: Milestones & Development